Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Appointments'.

-    b) HealthNet will take you to your Appointments page.
+    b) My Hospitali will take you to your Appointments page.

     c) To view all the appointments that are currently active, press the 'Active appointments' tab.